ska-telescope/ska-low-mccs-spshw/docs/source/reference/pointing.rst

 * Pointing is towards the Sun.
 * A start time of 2021-05-09 23:00:00 UTC is set (join the time to the date with the `T` character).
 * Multiprocessing with 4 processes is used to generate 720 pointing frames in 10-second intervals.
-* The results are written to a file.
+* The results are written to a file (ensure that the directory exists).